-5.8- Jumps
+5.6- Jumps

-For single jumps (including the panel jump), the double jump and the ascending spread/triple jump, the dog must jump over the top bar(s), between the uprights, in the direction designated by the judge.
+For single jumps, the panel jump, the double jump and the ascending spread/triple jump, the dog must jump over the top bar(s), between the uprights, in the direction designated by the judge.

-- If the dog runs under the bar(s), or jumps at an angle such that the full spread is not cleared on the ascending spread, the double jump or the broad jump, a 5-fault refusal penalty will be assessed for each occurrence, if that jump is the next correct obstacle on course.
-The dog may repeat the obstacle.
-If the dog does not repeat, a non-completion penalty shall be assessed. - If the dog jumps over a wing, it shall be assessed a 5-fault penalty, if that jump is the next correct obstacle on course.
-The dog may repeat.
-If the dog does not repeat, a non-completion penalty shall be assessed. - If the dog knocks down any bar on any jump in sequence, a 5-fault penalty shall be assessed. - If a bar is knocked down on a wrong course and not reset, no faults will be given for the knocked bar if the dog passes through the wings/standards in the correct direction when it is the correct obstacle to be taken, as long as no further bars are displaced.
+- If the dog runs under the bar(s), or jumps at an angle such that the full spread is not cleared on the ascending spread, the double jump or the broad jump, a 5-fault refusal penalty will be assessed for each occurrence, if that jump is the next correct obstacle on course and the dog is brought back to repeat.
+If the dog is not brought back to repeat the obstacle correctly, a non-completion penalty shall be assessed. - If the dog jumps over a wing, and that jump is the next correct obstacle on course, it shall be assessed a 5-fault refusal penalty if the dog is brought back to repeat.
+If the dog does not repeat, a non-completion penalty shall be assessed. - If the dog knocks down any bar or panel on any jump in sequence, a 5-fault penalty shall be assessed. - If a bar (or panel) is knocked down on a wrong course and not reset, no faults will be given for the knocked bar if the dog passes through the wings/standards in the correct direction when it is the correct obstacle to be taken, as long as no further bars (or panels) are displaced.

-5.8.1 Wall Jump
+5.6.1 Wall Jump